dorenwick/CloudVectorDB/README.md

 training encoders, generating embeddings, and constructing a vector database.

+Remember to get the bug fix for sentence transformers, (i.e version 3.0.2) which fixes the mtroyshka issue.

 This is for a vast.ai server with multiple gpu's.

 ## Installation Instructions for Ubuntu Server